 Router Bit Guide – Straight, Flush, and Profile Bits Expl…

-Has a bearing the same diameter as the cutter.
-Follows a template or reference surface and cuts everything flush to it.
-Essential for template work.
+Probably should have led with this section, honestly.
+A flush trim bit has a bearing that is the same diameter as the cutter.
+It follows a template or reference surface and cuts everything flush to it.
+This is how you make multiple identical pieces — cut one template accurately, then route copies from rough-cut blanks.

 David Chen